bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   In the above program, The `select` statement listens to three channels: `even`, `odd`, and `quit`.
-When any of these channels are ready to be read from, the corresponding case inside the select will execute.
-If a value is received from the `even` channel, it prints it as an even number.
-If a value is received from the `odd` channel, it prints it as an odd number.
-And ff a value is received from the `quit` channel, it prints "Done" and exits the show function.
+In the above program, the `select` statement listens to three channels: `even`, `odd`, and `quit`.
+When any of these channels are ready to be read from, the corresponding case inside the `select` will execute:
+- If a value is received from the `even` channel, it prints it as an even number
+- If a value is received from the `odd` channel, it prints it as an odd number
+- If a value is received from the `quit` channel, it prints "Done" and exits the `show` function

--   The `select` statement doesn't operate on values like a switch statement does.
+**Important**: The `select` statement doesn't operate on values like a `switch` statement does.
 Instead, it chooses which channel operation to proceed with based on the readiness of the channels involved.
 It's a powerful construct for handling concurrent communication between goroutines.

 ## Another Example of Channels in Go

--   As function are called one after the other in order, if we have a long running task, it will block the flow of execution of other functions that come next:
+Since functions are called one after the other in sequence, if we have a long-running task, it will block the execution of other functions that come next:

 ```go
 package main